vmware-archive/vas-ruby-api/README.md

+# vas-ruby-api is no longer actively maintained by VMware, Inc.

 # vFabric Administration Server Ruby API

 The vFabric Administration Server (VAS) API is a Ruby library used for interacting with the